We value your privacy

 Making pasta by hand is a wonderfully calming, creative and satisfying activity.
 Follow our step-by-step picture guide below.
-This recipe served two and is vegetarian and dairy free.
+This recipe serves two and is vegetarian and dairy free.

 Pasta dough ingredients - serves 2.